 Decoration And Plants for a Betta Tank

-Plants are beneficial for a betta tank as they will provide a good amount of coverage to hide, and for this reason, it doesn’t matter if you use live plants or artificial plants.
+Plants are beneficial for a betta tank as they will provide a good amount of coverage to hide and for your betta to sleep in peace.
+It doesn’t matter if you use live plants or artificial plants as long as they provide some hiding places and privacy.

-Live plants also help provide a good amount of beneficial bacteria, which will help your betta fish tank cycle faster.
+Live plants also help provide a good amount of beneficial bacteria and oxygen, which will help your betta fish tank cycle faster.

 The best plants for betta tanks are: